-We are pleased to present our annual report together with the audited financial statements for the year ended 31 March 2022.
-The financial statements (set out on pages 32 to 56) have been prepared and audited in accordance with Sections 41(1) and (6) of the Pensions Act 1995.
+We are pleased to present our annual report together with the audited financial statements for the year ended 31 March 2023.
+The financial statements (set out on pages 32 to 55) have been prepared and audited in accordance with Sections 41(1) and (6) of the Pensions Act 1995.

-The investment report set out on pages 22 to 27 and the report on actuarial liabilities set out on pages 13 to 15 also form part of this annual report.
+The investment report set out on pages 22 to 27 and the report on actuarial liabilities set out on pages 14 and 15 also form part of this annual report.